syntevo/syntevo.github.io/SmartGit/HowTos/Debugging.md

 ### Send results

 When sending logs to us, make sure they are **compressed** either with *ZIP* or *7z*.
 This prevents the logs from becoming inlined into the email.
 Include the stripped down settings (see above), if the problem isn't reproducible with clean settings.

+### Strip down settings

+If the problem is not reproducible with fresh settings, try to copy the settings from your main installation over to the new settings area.
+This should make the problem reproducible again.
+Now start to strip down the settings as much as necessary (e.g. to get rid of possibly sensitive information, especially the `passwords` file).
+Most crashes will be preserved as long as `preferences.yml` is left untouched.
+Once the settings are stripped down enough, compress them and include them with the logs (see below).

 ## Enabling debug logging for certain keys